 There probably is no such thing as an impartial expert on religion.
 However, there are experts who, by their training or by the requirements or politics of their job, offer analysis or context about a topic without advocating any one faith’s position.
 Ask potential sources what makes them an expert in an area and what their own opinions and involvement are on the issue.
 Accurately characterizing sources’ expertise is important.

 Who is an expert?

 Academics.
 They include professors in religious studies in undergraduate or graduate programs, who may or may not be religious themselves, and professors in seminaries, theological schools or other religious schools, who approach religion from belief in a specific faith.
 Many professors in other fields also have strong interests in religion and can be helpful sources, particularly social scientists, anthropologists, pollsters and political scientists.

 Bloggers and other online sources.
 More and more, bloggers are making news with their opinions and ability to sway others.
 Religion is, in many ways, the great equalizer.
 Everyone has access to religion and religious experience, whether they have religious education or training or not.
 You’ll find many articulate people who have acquired tremendous expertise through volunteer work and life experience.

-- ReligionLink.
-The Religion Newswriters’ Internet news resource provides primers and source guides on topics involving religion, public policy and culture.
-ReligionLink provides national and regional interview sources (with contact information), story angles, Web resources and background.
+- ReligionLink: Religion News Foundation’s resource site provides primers and source guides on topics involving religion, public policy and culture.
+ReligionLink provides international and regional interview sources (with contact information), story angles, resources and background.
 The service is free, and its archives are searchable.
-New issues are distributed weekly by email and posted on the ReligionLink home page.
+New issues are distributed regularly by email and posted on the ReligionLink home page.